mahmudstat/resume/docs/index.md

 **Learning** is by far my best hobby.
 In my free time, I love to roam around, connect with people, and watch sky.

-I am married 💓 to Salma Siddika, also an alumni of University of Dhaka.
+I am married 💓 to Salma Siddika, also an alumna of University of Dhaka.

 # Contact {-}